Poimen/stencil-tailwind-plugin/README.md

 # stencil-tailwind-plugin

-# * NOTE * NOTE *

-With the release of Tailwind v3 there is some work that is required to support Tailwind v3.
-This work is on going in the branch `next`.

-Please switch to that branch if you need v3 support.

-The `v1` release of this plugin is on npm under the tag `next` if you would like to pull that.

----

-### The Below is for v0.6+ on Tailwind v2

 #
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/poimen/stencil-tailwind-plugin/main-build)
 ![npm](https://img.shields.io/npm/v/stencil-tailwind-plugin)

 This package is used to integrate [tailwindcss](https://tailwindcss.com/) and [StencilJS](https://stenciljs.com/).
-This plugin for Stencil is specifically focused on the integration between tailwindcss v2.x in [JIT](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode) mode and the Stencil build.
+This plugin for Stencil is specifically focused on the integration between tailwindcss v3.x and the Stencil build.
 While tailwindcss can be integrated into a Stencil build, this plugin aims to ease the integration, while providing an optimised inclusion of styles across the shadow DOM.
+For tailwind v2 support, please see the v0.6+ versions and branch.

 This plugin also aims to allow users to make use of all the tailwindcss classes and postcss plugins like [@apply](https://tailwindcss.com/docs/functions-and-directives#apply).
 In such both styles of tailwindcss usage can be used in a single component.
 This plugin also aims to allow the use of object initialisers to conditionally set styles.